locationtech/udig-platform/docs/user/en/Working with the Update Manager.rst

 ===============================

 The update manager allows users to search for and download new plugins to install and to search for and download updates to the current plugins.
-The update manager can be started by clicking on Help > Find and Install.
+The update manager can be started by clicking on :menuselection:`Help --> Find and Install`.
  |image0|

 **Related tasks**